-Drilling of the Switchback system in 2023 (including the Three Sisters and Gloria vein systems) consisted of both step-out expansion Resource definition programs and infill Reserve definition drilling.
-Thirteen (13) underground step-out expansion drill holes totaling 7,747.95 m of core were completed in the Switchback project area from drill stations located on Level 3, specifically targeting the Three Sisters and Gloria vein systems.
-Step-out expansion holes here targeted north-west extensions along strike and down-dip of the Three Sisters Sandy 1 and Sandy 2 veins along with definition of the newly discovered Gloria vein system (Gloria, Gloria Footwall and Splay Gloria veins) located in the footwall of the Three Sisters vein system.
+Drilling of the Switchback vein system in 2023 (including the Three Sisters and Gloria vein systems) consisted of both step-out expansion Resource definition programs and infill Reserve definition drilling.
+Thirteen (13) underground step-out expansion drill holes totaling 7,747.95 m of core were completed in the Switchback system from drill stations located on Level 3, specifically targeting the Three Sisters and Gloria vein systems.
+Step-out expansion holes here targeted north-west extensions along strike and down-dip in the Sandy 1 and Sandy 2 veins of the Three Sisters vein system, along with definition of the newly discovered Gloria vein system (Gloria, Gloria Footwall and Splay Gloria veins) located in the footwall of the Three Sisters vein system.

-Additionally, infill Reserve definition drilling was undertaken on the Switchback vein system with 107 holes completed for 15,757.90 m of coring where infill drilling was primarily focused at depth on the Soledad North and South, Sagrario, and Susana North and South vein systems from drill stations located on Levels 27 and 28.
-Infill drilling was also completed on the Three Sisters vein system with 16 infill holes completed for 4,338.0 m of coring.
-Infill Reserve definition drilling at Three Sisters was focused on the upper-central areas of the Sandy 1 and Sandy 2 veins from drill stations located on Level 3.
+Additionally, infill Reserve definition drilling was undertaken on the Switchback vein system with 107 holes completed for 15,757.90 m of drilling where infill drilling was primarily focused at depth on the Soledad North and South, Sagrario, and Susana North and South veins from drill stations located on Levels 27 and 28.
+Infill drilling was also completed on the Three Sisters vein system with 16 infill holes for a total of 4,338.0 m of drilling.
+Infill Reserve definition drilling at the Three Sisters system was focused on the upper-central areas of the Sandy 1 and Sandy 2 veins from drill stations located on Level 3.

-Drilling of the Arista system in 2023 consisted of both step-out expansion programs and infill definition drilling.
-Five (5) underground step-out expansion drill holes were completed in the Arista project area, totaling 2,545.20 m of core, targeting northwest extensions of the Splay 31, Santa Cecilia and Marena North veins to the north of existing workings.
-Two (2) of the 5 Arista step-out expansion drill holes (523056 and 523065) were extended to intersect the Gloria and Three Sisters vein systems located to the north-east of Arista.
+Drilling of the Arista vein system in 2023 consisted of both step-out expansion programs and infill definition drilling.
+Five (5) underground step-out expansion drill holes were completed in the Arista system, totaling 2,545.20 m of drilling, targeting northwest extensions of the Splay 31, Santa Cecilia and Marena North veins to the north of existing workings.
+Two (2) of the five Arista step-out expansion drill holes (523056 and 523065) were extended to intersect the Gloria and Three Sisters vein systems located to the north-east of Arista.

-Although the primary focus of infill Reserve definition drilling in 2023 was on the Switchback system, infill Reserve definition drilling was undertaken in the Arista vein system with 27 holes completed for 5,960.85 m of coring.
-In the first half of the year drilling was undertaken from drill stations located on Level 21 focusing on the deep, northern portion of the Arista deposit, specifically the lower Veta 1.
-Veta 3, Chuy 2 and Viridiana vein zones.
+Although the primary focus of infill Reserve definition drilling in 2023 was on the Switchback system, infill Reserve definition drilling was undertaken in the Arista vein system with 27 holes completed for 5,960.85 m of drilling.
+In the first half of the year drilling was undertaken from drill stations located on Level 21 focusing on the deep, northern portion of the Arista deposit, specifically the lower Veta 1, Veta 3, Chuy 2 and Viridiana vein zones.
 Drilling continued to add and confirm mineralization in this area of Arista as well as showing continuation of the veins at depth and along strike to the north.
 In late-2023, definition infill drilling using the DDGM owned and operated Ingetrol drill was focused on defining Reserves in the upper-central zones of the Splay 31 and Aire veins from drill stations located on Level 1 of the Arista mine.
-The infill drilling programs at the Arista, Switchback and Three Sisters systems successfully defined additional Reserves within existing Resources.
+The infill drilling programs at the Arista, Switchback and Three Sisters systems was successful in defining additional Reserves within existing Resources.